Notice of Race and Sailing Instructions

 9.1 Signals will be displayed on the flagpole at the end of A Dock.
 Ashore and the Committee Boat are one and the same.

-9.2 When flag AP is displayed, it shall stay up for at least 15 minutes to allow time for a bathroom break or to hunt out cool beer.
+9.2 When flag AP is displayed, it shall stay up for a few minutes to allow time for a bathroom break or to hunt out cool beer.

 10 THE START and FINISH